mmlevinson/hyperComponents/src/content/docs/about/tailwind.md

 6. Changes made effect all elements that refer to that `tw.property`.
 No more need for multi-cursor or find/replace to make multiple changes to repeated elements.

+7. Extra utility classes can be extemporaneously added by simply concatenating them to the value of the `tw.property`.
+In the example above, a  `md:col-span-2` class is added to only two of the `<li>` elements by concatenation. (see the [Merge](#merge-conflicts) discussion below for some precautions).

 7. Copilot AI quickly learns this strategy and begins suggesting the correct `tw.property` you will likely attach to the class attribute of elements which speeds up styling while also avoiding typos.

 *There is considerable controversy about this technique.* However developing hyperComponents that heavily rely on long strings of Tailwind classes became a more manageable task by extracting the class list into a local Astro `tw` constant.

 One potential problem with this strategy is losing code completion and Intellisense for Tailwind which VSCode triggers when edits are made to an elements 'class' attribute.
-However, Intellisense inside the properties of the 'tw' constant can be restored by opening VSCode Settings and searching for 'TailwindCSS: Class Attributes'.
-Click the 'Add Item' button and include the string value 'tw'.
-Now when you modify properties of the `tw` constant, you should see Tailwind Code completions suggestions and Intellisense.
+However, this can be restored by opening VSCode Settings and searching for `TailwindCSS: Class Attributes`.
+Click the `Add Item` button and include the string value `tw`.
+Now when you modify properties of the `tw` constant, you should be offred Tailwind code completions suggestions and Intellisense.

-Before you walk away and try to refactor all the example code in this library, you may give this strategy a try and see if you might end up like it.
+Before you walk away and try to refactor all the example code in this library, you may give this strategy a try and see if you might end up liking it.

 ## Are you missing a space char?

-Multi-line strings in the examples are built with concatenation which introduces a subtle mis-step that is easy to fall into.
+Concatenation of multi-line strings introduces a subtle mis-step that is easy to fall into.

 Tailwind class lists are space-separated values.
 So, don't forget to include a space at the end of each line in your multiline construct.
-If you leave it out, concatenation merges two adjacent class names together.
+If you leave it out, concatenation merges two adjacent class names together and breaking your style code.

  You will see this in the browser DevTools when inspecting your class list.
 For example, you might find `text-green-300font-bold` or something analogous.
 The missing space char will break your Tailwind list, so watch for this if you are using multi-line strings with string concatenation.

 Of course you can use back-tick delimited strings instead, but then all white-space is also preserved in the resulting markup, including line returns.